encryptedninja/command-center/README.md

 ![metal_door](images/001_metal-door.jpg)

-Use your browser's search function to quickly find commands for a tool you need.
-In Firefox for example this is done by using `CTRL+F`

-Alternatively you can just browse through these commands using your browser's slider or your mouse wheel.
-Anyways, I hope this repo can serve you well, let me know if you have any comments or suggestions, you can reach me here or on **[LinkedIn](https://www.linkedin.com/in/codetorok/)**.
+Frequently used commands that are searchable by using your browser's search function.
+(CTRL+f on Firefox) I hope this repo can serve you well, let me know if you have any comments or suggestions, you can reach me here or on **[LinkedIn](https://www.linkedin.com/in/codetorok/)**.
 Thanks for checking out the Command-Center!

 * Go here if you are looking for:
 * **[TOR Service / Anonymity](https://github.com/codetorok/command-center/blob/master/TOR-SERVICE/tor_service_setup_and_use.md)**